KareemMoneeam/LCD_Driver/README.md

 **Getting Started**

-To use this LCD driver, clone this repository, and explore the example code and extensive documentation provided in the "docs" folder.
+To use this LCD driver, clone this repository, and explore the example code.
 Now, you have the power to control your LCD with ease, no matter your choice of microcontroller!

 **Contributions**